Martin O'Prey

-Martin "Rook" O'Prey was an Irish republican and a Volunteer in both Irish republican and Revolutionary socialist paramilitary groups, first the Irish National Liberation Army (INLA) and later the Irish People's Liberation Organisation (IPLO).
+Martin "Rook" O'Prey (4 August 1962 – 16 August 1991) was an Irish republican and a Volunteer in both Irish republican and Revolutionary socialist paramilitary groups, first the Irish National Liberation Army (INLA) and later the Irish People's Liberation Organisation (IPLO).
 He was killed by Ulster Loyalist paramilitaries from the Ulster Volunteer Force (UVF) in August 1991.

 INLA & IPLO Paramilitary actions

-In September 1981, when he was a part of the Irish National Liberation Army Belfast Brigade, O'Prey and the INLA Belfast Brigade O/C Gerard Steenson killed a British UDR soldier Mark Stockman in a west Belfast factory on the Springfield Road.
+In September 1981, when he was a part of the Irish National Liberation Army Belfast Brigade, O'Prey and the INLA Belfast Brigade O/C Gerard Steenson killed British UDR soldier Mark Stockman in a west Belfast factory on the Springfield Road.

 As O/C of the IPLO's Belfast Brigade O'Prey is believed to have been part of the hit team that killed outspoken Loyalist and UVF member George Seawright in November 1987.
-He was also alleged to have been involved in the killing of Ulster Freedom Fighters (UFF) member William Quee, when he was shot and killed by the IPLO at his shop in Oldpark Road, Belfast.
+He was also alleged to have been involved in the killing of Ulster Defence Association (UDA) member William Quee, when he was shot and killed by the IPLO at his shop in Oldpark Road, Belfast.

-Probably the most infamous act he was involved in, was the Orange Cross Social Club shooting, in which a member of the Loyalist paramilitary the Red Hand Commando was killed and several others were injured.
+Probably the most infamous act he was involved in was the Orange Cross Social Club shooting, in which a member of the Loyalist paramilitary the Red Hand Commando was killed and several others were injured.
 O'Prey led the attack on the Orange Cross himself.
 After these actions he became a prime target for Loyalists, as one UVF man put it:

 "When the Catholic kids rioted with kids from the Shankill along the peace line they used to shout at the Prods 'We'll get Rook for ya'.
 O'Prey was an enemy celebrity on the Shankill."